marciovmartins/study-springboot-grafana-prometheus/README.md

 Very easy to enable it with spring boot actuator and there are dashboards ready for use.

-Some difficulties do make it to work cross-platform.
-Since the docker network works in a different way between Windows and Linux.
-There is no direct way to access the host ip address from inside the container, making harder for prometheus to scrape information from the application.
+Some difficulties getting it to work cross-platform.
+How docker networking works differently between Windows and Linux.
+There is no direct way to access the host IP address from within the container, making prometheus difficult to extract information from the application by Prometheus scraper.

-More investigation would be required to make the prometheus scraper work properly cross-platform.
-For now, I added both urls to be scrapped and accept that one of them is going to fail.
+More investigation would be needed to make the prometheus scraper work correctly on various platforms using only one target.
+For now, I have added both URLs to be discarded and accept that one of them will fail.

 <a href="#table-of-contents" title="Go to table of contents">Back to Top</a>